-2. She enclosed Declaration form regarding possible hazards to access to the parcel must be campleted prior to issuance of a buildiny permit.
+2. The enclosed Declaration form regarding possible hazards tu access to the parcel must be completed prior to issuance of a building pernit.

-Based on the building envelope Indicated on the site plan submitted with your application it appears that this condition can easily bo achieved by building the structure in line with the residence on the adjacent parcel io the north.
-This should provide for a setback of approximately 40 feet from the top of the steep slope for the residence.
+Based on the building envelope indicated on the site plan submitted with your application it appears that this condition can easily be achieved by building the structure in line with the residence on the adjacent parcel to the north.
+This should provide f w a setback of approximately 40 feet from the top of the steep slope for the residence.

-Finally, 23rd Avenue Is paved only to the vicinity of the parcel and is immediately adjacent to the slope leading down to the beach.
-I recommend that you contact Dieter Beerman at Grading and Erosion Control, 425-2767, to discuss whether or not a Grading Parmit will be necessary to make Improvements to the road.
+Finally, 23rd Avenue is paved only in the vicinity of the parcel and is immediately adjacent to the slope leading down to the beach.
+I recommend that you contact Dieter Beerman at Grading and Erosion Control, 425-2767, to discuss whether or not a Grading Permit will be necessary to make improvements to the road.

-If you have any questions concerning this assessment. geologic issues $\it or$ the permit conditions, please contact me at 425-2854.
+If you have any questions concerning this assesseent, geologic issues or the permit conditons, please contact me at 425-2854.